Schefflera plant roots outgrow the pot quickly, which may require repotting every few years to avoid root-bound problems.

 The trimmed roots are active yet prone to damage from overwatering, so wait for a week before you water them again.

 After a week, you can resume the usual watering schedule.
 Provide 1-1.5 liters of water once a week throughout the spring and summer.

-Make sure the top ½ inches of soil dries out between watering, and do not forget to mist the leaves few times a week during spring and summer to maintain appropriate humidity.
+Make sure the top ½ inches of soil dries out between watering, and do not forget to mist the leaves a few times a week during spring and summer to maintain appropriate humidity.